ROCm/hipfort/README.md

 While the HIP interfaces and libraries allow to write portable code for both AMD and CUDA devices, the ROCm ones can only be used with AMD devices.

-The available interfaces depend on Fortran compiler that is used to compile the `hipfort` modules and libraries.
+The available interfaces depend on the Fortran compiler that is used to compile the `hipfort` modules and libraries.
 As the interfaces make use of the `iso_c_binding` module, the minimum requirement is a Fortran compiler that supports the Fortran 2003 standard (`f2003`).
 These interfaces typically require to pass `type(c_ptr)` variables and the number of bytes to memory